Frequently Asked Questions

 How much luggage should a student bring?

-Will students traveling alone to Israel be met at the airport by an EMIS representative?
+Will students who are traveling alone to Israel be met at the airport by an EMIS representative?

 Yes.
-An EMIS representative will wait for you at the airport in August.
-If students decide to return home during breaks throughout the school year, they will be responsible for getting themselves to get back to campus, and will not be met by EMIS personnel at the airport.
+An EMIS representative will wait for you at the airport at the beginning of the school year.
+If students decide to return home during breaks throughout the school year, they will be responsible for getting themselves to get back to campus, and will not be met by EMIS staff at the airport.